 - styles to change the text or background color of the group block.

 This block is just a simple horizontal line that you can use to separate different sections.

-An entity block supports different views.
-Entities can be displayed as an inline (icon and title), as a small card, as a wide card, or as an embed.
+An object block supports different views.
+Objects can be displayed as an inline (icon and title), as a small card, as a wide card, or as an embed.
 An embed lets you edit the embedded content in place (a concept called transclusion).
 The design of the views may vary depending on the type of content.
 Some basic content types also offer additional views.
 Images, for example, can be additionally displayed as a small or large square or in full-width mode.

 🤔 Do you find this explanation unclear or feel like something is missing in the docs?